saf-dmitry/taskpaper-mode/README.md

 ## Folding

-The command `C-TAB` (`taskpaper-cycle`) changes the visibility of items in the buffer cycling through the most important states.
+The main folding command `C-TAB` (`taskpaper-cycle`) changes the visibility of items in the buffer cycling through the most important states.
 The action of the command depends on the current cursor location.

 When point is at the beginning of the buffer, rotate the entire buffer among the two states: